Going to College – Life Event

 Personal Loans: You don’t need any collateral to open a personal loan or line of credit.
 If you’re just starting out, this may be the best choice for you.
 Many students have used personal loans to pay for their college computer.
 Learn more about Diamond Personal Loans on our Loans & Credit page.

 Secured Loans: If you own your car or a home, an auto or home equity loan may be a good choice.
-Call our loan experts at 800-593-1000, option 4, and ask them which loan is best for your needs.
+Contact Diamond to discuss which loan is best for your needs.

 A credit card is a valuable tool to have during the school year when buying books and other supplies.
 It’s also a great way to start building your credit.
 But, it’s important to be responsible with your credit card, or you may end up in debt and even hurt your credit score.
 Here are some tips to keep you from getting into a credit trap.